acikgozb/tcp-ip-journey/1-ping/README.md

 - The host name `localhost` pointing the IP address `127.0.0.1`, which is the loopback address we frequently use during development or troubleshooting.
 - The host name `localhost` pointing the IP address `::1`.
 This is actually a _IPv6_ address, and it is a whole another world compared to _IPv4_ (or simply, IP).
 - The host name `broadcasthost` point to the IP address `255.255.255.255`.
-This IP address is used for broadcast messages, which will be explained in further sections.
+This is an alias IP address is used for broadcast messages, which will be explained in further sections.

 As a side info, `hosts` file is considered legacy and it is no longer the primary way of resolving domain names on the Internet.
-Therefore, in order to resolve `google.com`, the computer actually sends a DNS query to a DNS server, but which one?
+Therefore, in order to resolve `google.com`, the host actually sends a DNS query to a DNS server, but which one?

 There are different ways which you can use to locate your configured DNS server.
 Here is a couple of them:

-1 - On Unix/Linux, there is a nice command called `scutil` that can show you the name resolver configuration you have on your computer (by using the `--dns` flag):
+1 - On Unix/Linux, there is a nice command called `scutil` that can show you the name resolver configuration you have on your host (by using the `--dns` flag):

 ```bash
 scutil --dns